feimosi/frameworks-code-comparison/README.md

 ### Angular

 Angular introduced a new pattern for Component interactions, this pattern follows the [Flux](https://facebook.github.io/flux/) architecture.
-Read more on [the official documentation](https://angular.io/guide/component-interaction).
+Read more in the [official documentation](https://angular.io/guide/component-interaction).

 ```ts
 @Component({